 There are tools…

-Before we give up on the concept entirely, I do want to point out that there are tools that can sometimes help in situations where an install from scratch is something you really want to avoid.
+Before we give up on the concept entirely, I do want to point out that there are tools that can help in situations where an install from scratch is something you really want to avoid.

 While not quite the same, several companies provide utilities that promise to transfer programs and settings from one installation of Windows to another.
-Quite often this is what folks are looking for when they think of using an image backup to transfer setups between computers.
+Quite often this is what folks are really looking for when they think of using an image backup to transfer setups between computers.

 The solutions I’ve seen in both realms are not free.
 In addition, the problem being solved is incredibly complex.
 If you do go this route, I would proceed with caution, which means backing up early and often as you perform the transfers.

-I much prefer the clean install approach.
-The result is typically a significantly faster and more stable system.
+I much prefer the clean install approach; the result is typically a significantly faster and more stable system.